 - Use the funds to buy an annuity.
 You will receive an income from this annuity for life.

 - Convert the RRSP to an RRIF.
-Earnings or growth on your investment a tax-deferred status, and only become taxable following withdrawal.
+Earnings or growth on your investment have a tax-deferred status and only become taxable following withdrawal.

 Contribution: Following converting your RRSP to an RRIF, you can no longer make annual RRIF contributions as you could with an RRSP.